DataDog/hiring-engineers/answers.md

 ## Step 3: This monitor should alert you within 15 minutes.
 So when it does, take a screenshot of the email that it sends you.
 We can successfully be notified when the alert is triggered.
-The email sent from Datadog is shown as
+The email sent from Datadog is shown as:

 ![alert](./screenshots/alert.png)